JunjieLl/HCI/hw2/README.md

         self.signal.emit(guess)
 ```

 After that, the result of the program's processing will be matched (similarity calculation) with the target sentence (eg 'play music', 'Take Notes', 'Open Calculator', etc.) in order to execute the corresponding command.
 The similarity comparison uses the similarity of the two vectors in the [TF](https://cloud.tencent.com/developer/article/1145941) matrix.
-As for executing commands, Python library subprocess.Popen is used to execute shell commands, so the code is OS-dependent (**MAC OS** here).
+As for executing commands, Python library subprocess.Popen is used to execute shell commands when the similarity is greater than or equal to 0.5, so the code is OS-dependent (**MAC OS** here).

 ```python
 #similarity